1414C/jiffy/README.md

 ### HasMany Relationship

-HasMay relationships establish a one-to-many relationship between two model entities.
-For the purposes of example, let's say that a Libary can have many Books.
+HasMany relationships establish a one-to-many relationship between two model entities.
+As an example, let's posit that a Libary can have many Books.
 If Library and Book were modelled as entities, we could declare a HasMany (1:N) relationship between them.
-The relation would be added in the 'relations' block inside the Library entity definition.
+The relation would be added in the 'relations' block inside the Library entity definition:

 ```JSON